A quick guide to the New Photoshop custom shapes features in CS6 such as dashes with custom shapes

 Strokes can be applied using solid color and gradient and patterns in the same way as the fill.

 You can also now add a feather via the properties dialog in Adobe ® Photoshop ® for use with the vector artworks and that can be a great way to add a quick blur to any of the artworks / presets

 Personally, I wish Adobe would add even more to the shape such as an appearance panel (such as in Adobe AI) so additional fills and strokes could be added the preset (again, this is where the new features of the CC layer styles comes to the fore with multiple strokes available).
 Would love to see something like live effects and round corners as well as perhaps width profiles added to the artworks.
 The workaround for that is to copy the artworks from Illustrator

-The items used in the set are cross custom shapes for use in PS and PS Elements
+The items used in the set are cross custom shapes and plus designs for Photoshop and elements

 A quick video showing some of the [Youtube] new features of Photoshop shapes in CS6